q-g-j/minestepper/README.md

 - colored numbers, flags and mines.
 - auto-revealing of connected safe cells when a "zero" (no neighbor mines) is hit
 - press ENTER on a number to auto-reveal connected safe cells similar to the Windows-version (if flags are placed right)
-- for the lazy: press "f" or "F" during a game to have the computer place all the flags for you
+- press "f" or "F" during a game to have the computer place all the flags for you
+- press "r" or "R" afterwards to auto-reveal
+- press "s" or "S" to repeat the above ("f" and "r") recursively
 - press "c" or "C" during a game to toggle cursor jump on or off (when cursor reaches one edge, jump to opposite edge)
 - automatically resize the console window
 - Windows version only: automatically center the console window